 Directors are expected to attend Board meetings and Committee meetings on which they serve in order to best fulfill their responsibilities.
+Directors are expected to attend in person at least 75% of scheduled meetings and must receive prior approval of the Chairman of the Board or the respective Committee chair to attend a scheduled meeting by teleconference.
+Likewise, Directors are expected to remotely attend at least 75% of scheduled teleconference Board meetings and Committee meetings.
 Meeting materials are provided to the Board prior to a scheduled meeting.
 Directors are responsible for reviewing these materials in advance of the meetings.

 All Board members are expected to attend our Annual Meeting of Stockholders unless an emergency prevents them from doing so.
-All of our Directors, serving at that time, attended the 2017 Annual Meeting of Stockholders.
+All of our Directors, serving at that time, attended the 2018 Annual Meeting of Stockholders.